ikhwanma/MovieCatalog-Compose/README.md

-# BinarChallengeDelapan
+# Movie Catalog (Using Jetpack Compose)
-Using TMDB API for list and detail movie, and using mockApi.io for Login and RegisterUser
+This project is made to fulfill binar academy bootcamp challenge chapter 8, using jetpack compose as a layout, using TMDB API for list and detail movie, and using mockApi.io for Login and RegisterUser

 ## WARNING!!
 - Don't use your personal data when register an account, because the API is public